- Cancer Information

 Managing your mood

 - Take care of yourself.
-Eat a well-balanced diet with lots of fresh fruit and vegetables, and drink plenty of water.
+Eat a well-balanced diet, drink plenty of water and limit alcohol.

 - Share your fears and concerns with someone close to you.
-Having someone know exactly how you feel can help you feel less alone.
+This can help you feel less alone.

 - Spend time outside in the fresh air.
-A change of scenery might make you feel better.
+A change of scenery might lift your spirits.

-- List activities you used to enjoy and plan to do one of these activities each day.
+- List activities you would like to do and plan to do one of these activities each day.

-- Write down how you’re feeling or express yourself in painting, music or singing.
+- Write down your feelings or express yourself in painting, colouring, music or singing.

-- Get up at the same time each morning, regardless of how you feel.
+- Establish a routine.
+Get up at the same time each morning.
 Make an effort to have a shower and get dressed.

 View the Cancer Council NSW editorial policy.